claceio/docs/content/docs/Applications/Overview.md

 The `version switch` command can be used to switch versions, up or down or to particular version.
 The `version revert` command can be used to revert the last change. `app promote` makes the prod app run the same version as the current staging app.

 In the above listing, the staging app has five versions.
-Three of those (1,2 and 5) were promoted to prod. `version switch previous utils.demo.clace.io:/bookmarks_cl_stage` will change the stage app to version 4. `version switch previous utils.demo.clace.io:/bookmarks` will change the prod app to version 2.
-After that, `app promote utils.demo.clace.io:/bookmarks` will change prod to also be at version 4, same as stage.
+Three of those (1,2 and 5) were promoted to prod. `version switch previous utils.demo.openrun.dev:/bookmarks_cl_stage` will change the stage app to version 4. `version switch previous utils.demo.openrun.dev:/bookmarks` will change the prod app to version 2.
+After that, `app promote utils.demo.openrun.dev:/bookmarks` will change prod to also be at version 4, same as stage.
 The `version switch` command accepts `previous`, `next` and actual version number as version to switch to.

 A star, like `PROD*` in the `app list` output indicates that there are staged changes waiting to be promoted.
 That will show up any time the prod app is at a different version than the stage app.

 ## App Authentication

 By default, apps are created with the no authentication type. `system` auth uses `admin` as the username.
-The password is displayed on the screen during the initial setup of the Clace server config.
+The password is displayed on the screen during the initial setup of the OpenRun server config.

 To change app auth type, add `--auth system` to the `app create` command.
 After an app is created, the auth type can be changed by running `app update-settings auth system /myapp`.
 OAuth based authentication is also supported, see [authentication]({{< ref "docs/configuration/authentication" >}}) for details.